ubernostrum/django-registration/docs/views.rst

    to most of its methods.
 Subclasses do need to take this into account, and accept the ``request`` argument.

+   One method is required:

+   .. method:: register(**cleaned_data)

+      Implement your registration logic here. ``cleaned_data`` will be the dictionary of data supplied by the user during the registration process (i.e., the ``cleaned_data`` from a valid instance of :class:`registration.forms.RegistrationForm` or a
+      subclass of it).

+      This method should return the newly-registered user instance, and should send the signal
+      :data:`registration.signals.user_registered`.

-   Useful places to override or customize on a ``RegistrationView`` subclass are:
+   Useful optional places to override or customize on a ``RegistrationView`` subclass are:

    .. attribute:: disallowed_url